Film Australia Collection

 About the Film Australia Collection

 The mission of Film Australia and its predecessors was to produce an audiovisual record of Australian life.
 Film Australia became one of the nation’s leading producers of television documentaries and educational programs and served as a training ground for some of the biggest names in Australia’s film industry.
 Fred Schepisi, Phillip Noyce, Peter Weir, Dean Semler, Anthony Buckley, Jan Sharp, Gillian Armstrong, Tim Burstall and many others developed their early careers at Film Australia.

 The NFSA preserves, manages the rights and provides access to the titles in the FAC collection, including film, tape, digital files, stills and related rights management documentation.

 To discover the FAC through preview clips, still images and detailed title and shot information, visit the Film Australia Collection.

 FAC Program Sales and Distribution is a worldwide marketing and distribution service for FAC titles, licensing to broadcasters and other media platforms in Australia and overseas, and distributing to retail outlets, educational institutions, libraries and community groups.

-The catalogue consists of a wide range of documentaries on social issues, arts, history, environment and Indigenous issues.
+The catalogue consists of a wide range of documentaries on social issues, arts, history, the environment and Indigenous issues.
 To browse the catalogues, search and order programs, visit Film Australia Collection Program Sales.

 100th Anniversary stills showcase